Along with the Pavlova, the Anzac Biscuit has a contested heritage and there is some dispute about the date of the earliest recipe.

 According to the Kiwis, it may have originated in Dunedin, New Zealand.
 The recipe was published under various names.
 They claim that the first reference to Anzac was in St Andrew’s Cookery Book (Dunedin, 1921) where they were called Anzac Crispies.
 However, the Melbourne newspaper The Argus published a recipe for Anzac Biscuits or Crispies in September 1920.
 They are now known as Anzac Biscuits in Australia and New Zealand.

-An earlier hand-written recipe for a version which does not include coconut has been discovered.
+An earlier hand-written recipe for a version that does not include coconut has been discovered.
 It was written down in a notebook by Carolyn Warner between 1912 and 1920.
-Research by Sian Supski of the Australia Research Institute at the Curtin University of Technology has shown that recipes began to appear in Australian cook books in the early 1920s, originally under the name of Anzac Crisps.
+Research by Sian Supski of the Australia Research Institute at the Curtin University of Technology has shown that recipes began to appear in Australian cookbooks in the early 1920s, originally under the name of Anzac Crisps.